OpenVisualCloud/Video-Conferencing-Sample/README.md

-The Video Conferencing Sample implements a web service demo for OWT(Open WebRTC Toolkit) media server, which fully demonstrates OWT features in mix and forward modes.
-It also provides basic conferencing actions like share screen, instant messaging, mute/unmute audio and video in web UI.
+The Video Conferencing Sample implements a web meeting demo based on OWT(Open WebRTC Toolkit) media server, which fully demonstrates OWT features in mix and forward modes.
+It also provides basic conferencing actions like screen sharing, instant messaging, and meeting control in web UI.

 <img src="web-meeting/html/img/web-sample.jpg" width="800">